tamjid-ahsan/Housing-price-prediction/README.md

 # iNTERPRET

 Accuracy of this model is around 61% indicated by r square.
 None of them have significant p value.
-No collinearity detected.
+No multicollinearity detected.
+Resedual plots are somewhat exceptable for what type of data it is.
+There is some bias in the model.

 Now looking at the betas I can see the relationships:
 ___
 | Feature                              | Intercept (beta_1) | Comment                                                                                           | can control? |